Links on Android Authority may earn us a commission. Learn more.

 As mentioned, with Beta 4, Google has released the final APIs and SDK for Android Q. The Play Store now allows developers to start uploading app updates that include API 29 to test compatibility with the operating system.

-Google recommends that developers test their apps with scoped storage, the new location permission, and other changes made in Android Q. The full list of items that might affect app compatibility can be found here.
+Google recommends that developers test their apps with scoped storage, the new location permission, and other changes made in Android Q.

 Once the basics are done, the Silicon Valley company welcomes developers to start preparing for the foldable form factor, automatic dark theme switching, gesture navigation, and more.
 These features aren’t necessary for compatibility with Android Q, but it will bring welcome functionality for users in the future.